hortonworks/dstream/dstream-tez/README.md

-### DStream - Apache Tez Reference Implementation of the DStream API.
+### DStream-Tez - Apache Tez Reference Implementation of the DStream API.
 ==========
 > IMPORTANT: At the moment this is a research project with the primary goal of investigating the feasability of the approach.

-This project provides Reference Implementation of this API which uses Apache Tez as its target execution system.
+This project provides Reference Implementation of this API which uses [Apache Tez](https://tez.apache.org/) as its target execution system.

 ======